Hounds

 There are a few important health issues that could crop up with this breed, despite being fairly healthy overall.
 Here are a few health problems that can occur when it comes to this breed in particular.

 The lifespan of a bloodhound is typically around seven to ten years.
-Sadly, that's not a lot of time, especially in comparison to other breeds.
-The major health problems that this breed can encounter are what can often be the cause of a shorter lifespan, even with purebred dogs.
+Sadly, that’s not a lot of time, especially in comparison to other breeds.
+The major health problems that this breed can encounter are what can often be the cause of a shorter lifespan, especially with purebred dogs.

 Bloodhounds will normally cost between $600 and $800, depending on where you get them from.